 Developed by Janssen Sciences Ireland UC (formerly Tibotec Pharmaceuticals), one of the Janssen Pharmaceutical Companies, dapivirine was initially tested as an oral treatment for HIV in 11 Phase I/II clinical trials.
 In 2004, Tibotec granted IPM a non-exclusive, royalty-free license to develop dapivirine as a microbicide for use in resource-poor countries, and IPM began its work on the monthly dapivirine ring.
 This agreement expanded in 2014, when Janssen granted IPM exclusive worldwide rights to dapivirine.

 How is dapivirine being tested in IPM clinical trials?

-In February 2016, both studies found that the monthly dapivirine ring can safely help prevent HIV infection in women, with differences in efficacy by age and level of use.
+In February 2016, both studies found that the monthly dapivirine ring can safely help prevent HIV infection in women.
 Learn more about the Phase III results.

 Could dapivirine be combined with other ARV microbicide candidates?

 IPM is developing dapivirine in combination with the drug maraviroc, an ARV that targets the CCR5 receptor and works by preventing the virus from attaching to healthy cells.
 The dapivirine-maraviroc ring was the first combination ARV ring to reach clinical trials.
 IPM is also exploring combinations with other potent ARVs such as DS003 and darunavir.

 Could dapivirine be combined with drugs that combat other health risks?